-The Money and Banking Statistics (Tables A.1 - A.13) contain data on the liabilities and assets of within-the-State offices of credit institutions, as collected under European Central Bank Regulation ECB/2013/33.
+The Money and Banking Statistics (Tables A.1 - A.13) contain data on the liabilities and assets of within-the-State offices of credit institutions, as collected under European Central Bank Regulation ECB/2021/2.
 These data are further broken down by institutional sector and residency of counterparties and by the type and maturity of the main asset (loans, holdings of securities) and liability instruments (deposits, securities issued) of interest.
 This allows for analysis of the underlying components of the monetary aggregates (e.g. deposits), as well as the counterparts to money (e.g. loans).
 The monthly Financial Statement of the Central Bank of Ireland is also included in this suite of tables.
 The credit institutions data are released on the last working day of the month with reference to the last working day of the previous month.
 The Financial Statement of the Central Bank is released on the second working Friday of the month, with reference to the last Friday of the previous month.

 The reporting population which is covered in these tables are all credit institutions resident in Ireland.
 Credit institutions, as defined in Community Law, are undertakings whose business is to receive deposits or other repayable funds from the public and to grant credits for their own account and/or issue means of payment in the form of electronic money.
 In the Irish case, resident credit institutions comprise licensed banks, building societies and, since January 2009, credit unions as regulated by the Registrar of Credit Unions.
 A resident office means an office or branch of the reporting institution which is located in 'the State' (the Republic of Ireland).
-These are: institutions incorporated and located in the Republic of Ireland, including subsidiaries of parent companies located outside the Republic of Ireland; and branches of institutions that have their head office outside the Republic of Ireland.
+These are: institutions incorporated and located in the Republic of Ireland, including subsidiaries of parent companies located outside the Republic of Ireland.
 Reporting institutions report the data in respect of their resident offices only.